 The way employees receive their tax relief will depend on the actual amount they are claiming for.

 What if the claim is £2,500 (or less) for the tax year?
-In this case, HMRC usually make any adjustments required through the tax code in the current tax year.
+In this case, HMRC usually make any adjustments required through a list of tax codes for the current tax year.

 Often, employees will claim an estimated amount of tax relief.
 When this happens HMRC will review it at the end of that tax year.
 Any adjustments needed get made through the tax code for the following year.